crevillo/ezplatform-tinymce-html-fieldtype/README.md

      });
  };
 ```
-We are tell webpack that for that `entryName` replace the file provided with this packabe with the custom one.
+We are telling webpack that for that `entryName` replace the file provided with this packabe with the custom one.

 Now you only need to modify the `src/AppBundle/Resources/public/js/scripts/fieldType/eztinymcehtmlblock.js`
 You can define wich buttons, toolsbars or whatever configuration that tinyMCE supports.